What is Star Delta Starter? Working, Circuits Diagram, Connection, Formulas & Applications

 This power reduction contributes to lower thermal stress on motor windings and reduced electrical system loading during the starting period.

-Current Reduction Calculations
+2.3 Current Calculations

 The line current reduction can be expressed mathematically.
 For a motor with impedance \(Z_e\) per phase referred to the stator: